envp/pcg-random/README.md

 ## Roadmap

-* Achieve full parity with `Kernel::Random`
+* Achieve parity with `Kernel::Random`
-* Get a wiki explaining how to go about using this gem
+* Make a wiki explaining how to go about using this gem
-* Showcase benchmarks in some other place
+  - Guide to install `libpcg_random`
+  - New contributor's / beginners guide
+  - Sample programs
+  - Benchmarks vs `Kernel::Random`
+*